CassandraMaldonado/LLM_Healthcare/README.md

 - **Comparisons to baseline:** fine-tuned model vs. base model performance.

+## Notebooks

+This repository also contains interactive Jupyter notebooks for experimentation and testing:

+LLama_13b.ipynb
+A full fine-tuning workflow on the 13B parameter LLaMA model.
+Includes:

+Loading the model with quantization (8-bit/4-bit support).

+Applying LoRA adapters for parameter-efficient tuning.

+Step-by-step fine-tuning with curriculum datasets (PubMedQA, RadQA, MedMCQA).

+Evaluation metrics logging and sample generations.

+Testing_llama7b.ipynb
+A lightweight playground using the 7B parameter model.
+Useful for:

+Rapid prototyping on smaller hardware.

+Verifying dataset formatting and instruction templates.

+Quick inference tests before scaling to larger models.

+Together, these notebooks let you iterate quickly at 7B scale and then scale up experiments at 13B with more comprehensive training.

 ## Summary
 Most general LLMs aren't reliable enough for clinical use they miss nuance, sometimes hallucinate and lack medical context.
 So for this project, I: